Leikeli47

 Leikeli47 (or Leikeli) (Note: Leikeli47 also uses the alias "Hasben Jones", which has been incorrectly reported as her real name.) is an American rapper signed to RCA Records.
 In 2018, she released her second full-length album, Acrylic.
 Until 2024, she was known for concealing her face with a bandana or balaclava at all performances and professional appearances.

 Early life

-She was raised in both Virginia and New York, primarily in the Virginia and Brooklyn neighborhoods of Danville, Norfolk, Brownsville and Bedford–Stuyvesant.
+Leikeli was raised in both Virginia and New York, primarily in the Virginia and Brooklyn neighborhoods of Danville, Norfolk, Brownsville and Bedford–Stuyvesant.
 She is of partial Trinidadian and Guyanese descent.
-She described herself as having been a shy child who was interested in becoming a rapper from a young age.
-She cites the late Michael Jackson and N.E.R.D. as some of her favorite performers.
+She has described herself as having been a shy child who was interested in becoming a rapper from a young age.
+She cites Michael Jackson and N.E.R.D. as some of her favorite performers.

 Career

 Prior to being signed to RCA Records, Leikeli released a mixtape in 2010 titled LK-47.
 This was followed by a string of releases including the sequel mixtape LK-47 Pt.
 II in 2014 and a self-titled EP in 2015, Leikeli47.
 In 2015, Leikeli's song "Fuck the Summer Up" was included on Jay-Z's inaugural Tidal self titled playlist.

 Leikeli's first full-length debut, Wash & Set, was released on September 8, 2017.
 It was received positively by critics.
 Afropunk.com wrote, "the album showcases Leikeli47’s distinctively hard-hitting yet playful lyricism, genre-bending musicianship, and enigmatic character."
 Darryl Robertson wrote for Vibe, "the dynamic, and featureless, effort is loaded with creativity, vigor and the power of her own feminism.
 It's evident that Leikeli is aiming to break rules and push boundaries hip-hop."

 Acrylic was released on November 15, 2018.
 The title was inspired by her mixture of southern, Caribbean, and city roots.
 The first single on the album, "Girl Blunt", was featured on the third season of Insecure and on the first season of The Wilds.
 The album received positive critical reviews.
 Jenn Pelly wrote at Pitchfork.com: "Her flow is always gripping, her details novelistic: An aunt sells candy from a windowpane, an extension cord snakes across a hallway, and the lights flicker in an E train tunnel."
 Dhruva Balram wrote for NME, "At times, and especially on ‘Iron Mike’, Leikeli47 sounds like the best of M.I.A, Cardi B and Kamaiyah rolled into one."
 Acrylic was named one of NPR's 50 Best Albums of 2018, as well as other lists including Paper Magazine, Esquire, and Forbes.
 Acrylic is the second part of a planned music trilogy that Leikeli has developed, called the "Beauty Series".